After Virtue by Alasdair MacIntyre: A Detailed Guide

 Practices, Narratives, and Traditions

-According to MacIntyre, the Aristotelian tradition of virtue ethics cannot be properly understood without grasping three key notions: practicesnarratives, and traditions.
+According to MacIntyre, the Aristotelian tradition of virtue ethics cannot be properly understood without grasping three key notions: practices, narratives, and traditions.
 These concepts provide the necessary background for making sense of the virtues and their role in human life.

 Practices

-practice is defined as:
+A practice is defined as:

-Any coherent and complex form of socially established cooperative human activity through which goods internal to that form of activity are realized in the course of trying to achieve those standards of excellence which are appropriate to, and partially definitive of, that form of activity, with the result that human powers to achieve excellence, and human conceptions of the ends and goods involved, are systematically extended.
+By a ‘practice’ I am going to mean any coherent and complex form of socially established cooperative human activity through which goods internal to that form of activity are realized in the course of trying to achieve those standards of excellence which are appropriate to, and partially definitive of, that form of activity, with the result that human powers to achieve excellence, and human conceptions of the ends and goods involved, are systematically extended.

 Some examples of practices include arts, sciences, games, politics (in the Aristotelian sense), and the making and sustaining of family life.